 Collinsville and Nearby Attractions

 - Horseshoe Lake State Fish & Wildlife Area - Madison

 - St Louis Zoo

 The city of Collinsville offers a number of recreational facilities.
 You can visit the Cahokia Mounds State Historic and World Heritage site that features 65 manmade earthen mounds.
-You can also visit Fairmount Park, Woodland City Park, and Glidden City Park.
+Fairmount Park, Woodland City Park, and Glidden City Park are also nearby.
 The Splash City Family Waterpark offers a number of water rides including the FlowRider, two 150 feet long water slides, Monsoon Mountain, kiddy pools, and a lazy river.
 Golfing can be enjoyed at the Arlington Greens Golf Course.